 Nadi Shodhana or “Alternate Nostril Breathing”

-This breath is said to bring calm, balance, and unites the right and left sides of the brain.
+This meditation breath is said to bring calm, balance, and unites the right and left sides of the brain.
 Starting in a comfortable meditative pose, hold the right thumb over the right nostril and inhale deeply through the left nostril.
 At the peak of inhalation, close off the left nostril with the ring finger, hold, then exhale through the right nostril.
 Continue the pattern, inhaling through the right nostril, closing it off with the right thumb, holding, and exhaling through the left nostril.

 One of the best techniques helping to focus or energize.
 Don’t try this one before sleeping as Nadi shodhana is said to “clear the channels” and make people feel more awake.